The Terrier Mix

 Welcome to The Terrier Mix.
 If you love terrier mix dogs as much as we do, you have come to the right place.
 We have information on a wide variety of terrier breeds, in case you want to track down the ancestry of a particular pooch.
-If you are looking for tips on how to take care of your dog, try our care section.
-Perhaps are looking for an animal shelter, vet or pet supply store near you - our local resources page can help.
-There are some great user submitted photos on our photo page.
-And if you are just looking for a laugh, check the video section.
-Stop by our store if you'd like to pick out some terrier mix related merchandise.
+If you are looking for tips on terrier mix care, try our care section.
+We also have quite the collection of terrier mix pictures as well.
 Thanks for stopping by!

-They generally are of small to medium size, which makes them perfect for lifestyles in the city, country and suburbs.
+Terriers are generally are of small to medium size, which makes them perfect for lifestyles in the city, country and suburbs.
 And when shown a little kindness, they can be loyal to the end.
-It is hard not to fall in love with a terrier.
+It is hard not to fall in love with a terrier mix.

 There is also the issue of puppy mills that supply many pet stores.
 These are commercial breeding facilities that prioritize profit over decent treatment of dogs.
 The reprehensible conditions at many of these facilities result in traumatized dogs that have numerous health and behavior issues.
 By avoiding purchasing a dog originating from a puppy mill, you are voting with your pocketbook and not supporting these practices.